TiagoDRoque/saucedemo-training/README.md

 - ✍️ Manual test case design
 - 🤖 Automated testing with Playwright (using Page Object Model)
 - 🔁 CI/CD pipelines with GitHub Actions (Smoke and Regression tests)
-- 🔌 API testing and database validation
-- 🚀 Performance testing with k6

 The project is based on the demo site: https://www.saucedemo.com/v1/